Context-Specific Causal Discovery for Categorical Data Using Staged Trees: INTRODUCTION

-Whilst most causal discovery is carried out via DAG models, here we consider staged tree models \citep{Collazo2018,Smith2008} which, differently to DAGs, can represent a wide array of non-symmetric causal effects between discrete variables.
-Bayesian MAP structural learning algorithms for this model class have been introduced \citep{Collazo2016,Cowell2014,Freeman2011} as well as score-based ones \citep{Leonelli2021,Silander2013}.
-The latter have been implemented in the open-source \texttt{stagedtreees} R package \citep{Carli2020} and are used henceforth.
+Whilst most causal discovery is carried out via DAG models, here we consider staged tree models~\citep{Collazo2018,Smith2008} which, differently to DAGs, can represent a wide array of asymmetric causal effects between categorical variables.
+Bayesian MAP structural learning algorithms for this model class have been introduced~\citep{Collazo2016,Cowell2014,Freeman2011} as well as score-based ones~\citep{Leonelli2021,Silander2013}.
+A wide selection of score-based algorithms have been implemented in the open-source \texttt{stagedtreees} R package~\citep{Carli2020} and are used henceforth.
+Other strategies for non-symmetric relationships in DAG have been proposed in the literature.
+Two main approaches are modeling CPTs with tree structures~\citep{Chickering1997, Boutilier1996, Pensar2016} or using labelled graphs~\citep{Pensar2015}.

-Whilst there has been an extensive effort in determining causal effects \citep{Genewein2020,Gorgen2015,Thwaites2010,thwaites2013causal} and equivalence classes \citep{Duarte2020,Gorgen2018,gorgen2018discovery}, only one causal discovery algorithm has been proposed by \citet{Cowell2014}.
-Here we provide a first free implementation of the dynamic programming algorithm of \citet{Cowell2014} based on the \texttt{stagedtrees} R package as well as a first extensive simulation study to assess its effectiveness.
-We demonstrate that staged trees are extremely powerful in discovering complex dependence structures and in general outperform DAGs for discrete data.
+Despite the importance of uncovering causality from data, only one causal discovery algorithm for staged trees has been proposed \citep{Cowell2014}.
+Here we provide a suite of discovery algorithms based on the dynamic programming approach of \cite{Silander2013}, all freely available in the \texttt{stagedtrees} R package.
+Furthermore, we perform an extensive simulation study to assess their effectiveness, demonstrating that staged trees are extremely powerful in discovering complex dependence structures and in general outperform DAGs for categorical data.

+Just as with DAGs, causal discovery with staged trees can be effectively carried out only if coupled with a method to compute the statistical equivalence class of a model \citep{Collazo2018}.
+However, the construction of this equivalence class has been shown to be extremely challenging \citep{duarte2021,Gorgen2018,gorgen2018discovery}, and no practical implementations are available.
+Here we provide a first graphical criterion to characterize part of the equivalence class of a staged tree by looking only at its symmetric independences and showcase its use in practice in our data applications.
+Approaches restricting the types of independences to be considered when studying equivalence have lately become popular also for DAG models \citep{markham2022transformational,textor2015,wienobst2020recovering}.
+Notice that once a causal staged tree model is chosen, there is a wide array of methods to estimate causal effects \citep{Genewein2020,Gorgen2015,Thwaites2010,thwaites2013causal}.